Creating a custom icon set

 Bitmap resources

-Vivaldi supports bitmap images in BMP, GIF, JPG, JPEG, PNG, and WEBP format.
+Vivaldi supports bitmap images in GIF, JPG, JPEG, PNG, and WEBP format.
 Consider using a format that supports the alpha channel mask.
 Icons should maintain sufficient contrast against both light and dark background colors, as your theme icon set can be used in other themes as well.

 Bitmap resources are best exported at double their target size to render sharply on high DPI displays and to leave room for UI scaling, i.e. export images at 56 × 56 pixels to double the resolution of the 28 pixel target.